lloydMwiti/mc-java2/README.md

 # App
 Superhero Sign Up
 # About
-a java application that Creates and allows access to a list of heroes and allows new entries to the Squad
+a java application that Creates and allows access to a list of heroes and allows new entries to the Squads
 ## Developer
 Lloyd Mwiti
 ## test